VegetablesView Our Alphabetical Recipe Index for Vegetables

 There are a few recipes for this on the net and one in Secrets of a Jewish Baker by George Greenstein.
 The main elements are the same: potatoes, flour, yeast, eggs, and oil but the proportions differ substantially.
 I distilled this recipe down from all those I researched.
 To say this is outstanding, foodwise, is to say that the Mona Lisa is passing fair, as far as dabbling with oils go.
 This tastes like a potato latke, cuts like a quiche, and is a side dish wanting to go center stage.
 This is great hot, warm, or cold.
 Slather it with sour cream, or serve a thin wedge with a green salad and a BBQ chicken or grilled rib eye steak.

-There’s just a bit of spice in these unbelievably tender, crisp, light, simply amazing pancakes.
+There’s just a bit of spice in these unbelievably tender, crisp, light, simply amazing waffles or shown here, pancakes.
 If the beautiful golden hue doesn’t seduce you, the flavour will be your undoing.
-One of the best recipes to come out of my test kitchen in…..days.
+One of the best recipes to come out of my test kitchen and that says a lot.

 This is easy if you make the filling ahead (it keeps for two days in the fridge) and assemble what you need for a meal and freeze the rest.
 Bakers tip: parchment paper to lay the ravioli out on, a pastry brush for the egg wash and make sure your pasta is very thin (whether it is store-bought or homemade) for a very tender ravioli.